kendarorg/vibecoding/my-ai-cms.md

 This implementation satisfies all the requirements for checksum logging and deduplication.

+### FIX 060
+Use the UUID returned by filestorage as fileid

 ### REQ 058
 ### RES 058
 ### REQ 058